digitalocean/functions-deployer/deployerDesign.md

 [**Code**](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/main.ts#L200)

 This is the primary entry point to the deployer "commands" (`deploy`, `get-metadata`, `watch`, and `version`).
 It accepts an input argument array and a logger object (the latter processes all the textual output from the deployer).
 The first argument must be one of the four supported commands and the second argument (except in the case of `version`) must usually be a valid path to a project.

-If the first argument is `deploy`, then the second argument may be a string starting with `slice:`, where the balance of the string is interpreted specially and is not a path to project.
-This is a special case for use in runtimes (as discussed under [remote build](#Remote-Build)).
+If the first argument is `deploy`, then the second argument _may_ be a string starting with `slice:`, where the balance of the string is interpreted specially and is not a path to project.
+This is syntax is reserved for use by a builder action when invoking the deployer as a slice deployer in a runtime (as discussed under [remote build](#Remote-Build)).

 #### The `Logger` type